 After any kind of traffic accident in Utah, if you've been injured or had your vehicle damaged, you probably want to understand your options for getting compensation.
-In this article, we'll discuss a few Utah laws that could have a big impact on any car accident claim you decide to make, and we'll look at the legal obligations of drivers when it comes to reporting an accident to law enforcement.
+In this article, we'll discuss a few Utah laws that could have a big impact on any car accident claim you decide to make, including:

 (Important note on no-fault: Utah is a no-fault car insurance state.
 That means, after a car accident, you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses, regardless of who caused the crash.
 Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
 The discussion in the following sections presumes that you're able to do that.
 For details on Utah's no-fault rules, skip to the last section of this article.)